E-Reserves Faculty Guidelines

-Any faculty member or instructor who is affiliated with University of Cincinnati Libraries or Raymond Walters College Library may participate in Electronic Reserves.
-Consult the list of E-Reserves Participating Libraries for the appropriate contact person.
+Any faculty member or instructor who is affiliated with University of Cincinnati Libraries, Clermont College Library, or UC Blue Ash College Library may utilize electronic reserves in their Blackboard/Canvas online learning environment.

 1. Contact your librarian to discuss what materials need to be in your E-Reserves folder.